 The Luther entomology lab on an Allamakee County hill prairie during the summer of 2013

 Dr. Larsen stalking the bearded palm weevil in Belize

 In search of the Iowa-listed Baltimore checkerspot butterfly

 As one of Luther's "burn bosses", Dr. Larsen conducts prescribed burns which are essential to maintaining healthy prairie ecosystems.

 Surveying for ottoe skippers and other rare butterflies in Allamakee County

 I am an entomologist with special interests in prairie ecology and insect behavior, and have been teaching in the Department of Biology at Luther since 1993.
-Along with keeping up with my family (my lovely wife, 3 kids plus a son-in-law, and our dog), I have a variety of other interests.
+Along with keeping up with my family (my lovely wife, 3 kids plus a son-in-law and daughter-in-law, and our dog), I have a variety of other interests.

 One interest involves understanding the interactions between science and the Christian faith, especially the area of creation care, looking at our relationship to the environment and our responsibilities as stewards of creation.
 I am a member of Decorah Covenant Church.

 I enjoy gardening, playing trombone, hiking, cross-country skiing, swimming and snorkeling, fly fishing, burning prairies, and eating ice cream.

 In the summer I often teach in the Black Hills of South Dakota at the Wheaton College Science Station.
-I've taught Ecology, Entomology, Field Zoology, and currently teach the zoology portion of the Diversity of Life course.
+I've taught Ecology, Entomology, Field Zoology, and I currently teach the zoology portion of their Diversity of Life course.